noncombatant/futils/src/filter_help.md

-# `filter` — filter records from files by patterns
+# `filter` — filter records from streams using patterns

 ## Usage